COVID-19 – Guidance for Everyone

 Guidance for Mandatory Face Coverings

-If you choose to travel outside of your home province, please review travel regulations for the province you are planning to visit.
+If you must travel for essential reasons outside of your home province, please review travel regulations for the province you are planning to visit.
 Also review your home Province’s guidelines before returning.
+Individuals and families who consider travelling to another province for essential reasons should:

 Keep Your Hands Clean: